oktadev/draft-enterprise-cross-app-authz/README.md

 | Identity Provider      | `https//idp.cloud`   | `https://acme.idp.cloud` | Cloud Identity Provider |

-1. SSO user with Enterprise IdP (SAML or OIDC)
+1. User logs in to the Requesting Application via SSO with the Enterprise IdP (SAML or OIDC)
-2. Request Authorization Cross-Domain Code (ACDC) for 3rd Party SaaS API
+2. Requesting Application requests an Authorization Cross-Domain Code (ACDC) for the Resource Application from the IdP
-4. Exchange Authorization Cross-Domain Code (ACDC) for 3rd Party SaaS API Access Token
+3. Requesting Application exchange the Authorization Cross-Domain Code (ACDC) for an access token at the Resource Application's token endpoint